I can't contact the trader - what can I do?

 With a few exceptions, if the trader is a company it should have 'Ltd', 'PLC' or 'Limited' after the company name on business documentation at their premises and on their website.
 The company may have a different registered office address to the address where it normally trades.
 This may be an accountant's or a solicitor's office where documents can be served on the company.
 Companies House keeps a record of the registered office address as well as the correspondence address for each officer of the company.
 You can find out the registered office address and any correspondence addresses by visiting the Companies House section of the GOV.UK website.
 Write to the company at the registered office and the correspondence addresses.

 If the company is trading under administration or is no longer trading because it is in receivership or liquidation, the official receiver or insolvency practitioner appointed to deal with the case should contact you automatically if they know that you are a 'creditor' (in other words, that you are owed money).
-You will be asked to complete a proof of debt form if you are owed more than £1,000.
+You will need to complete a proof of debt form if you are owed more than £1,000.
 If it is less than this amount, you can give details to the person dealing with the case.

 If you think that a company might be in administration or no longer trading, but you have not heard from the official receiver or insolvency practitioner, you can:

 - check the company's own website for information